Markets and street trading

 - We require 28 days’ notice for each application.

-- Download charitable collections application form (street collections, house to house and charity collections).
+- Download the charitable-collections application form (street collections, house-to-house and charity collections).

-- Download charitable collections dual returns form (street collections, house to house and charity collections).
+- Download the charitable-collections dual returns form (street collections, house-to-house and charity collections).

 Please return completed forms to email@example.com.

 Effective charitable work often depends on securing adequate resources.
 In many cases this depends on effective fundraising.
 As fundraising is one of the principal influences on the public's perception of charity, the methods used and the integrity of the fundraising are crucial to public confidence.

 It is very important that trustees manage and control fundraising effectively, efficiently and economically.
 The council expects the highest standards to be adopted, and systems protecting the money raised should be put into place.